 Preheat oven to 400°F. Line a small baking sheet.

-Halve Brussels sprouts, coat with 1/2 tablespoon of vegan butter or olive oil and sprinkle with salt and pepper.
+Halve Brussels sprouts, coat with 1/2 tablespoon of ghee or olive oil and sprinkle with salt and pepper.
 Roast for 20-25 minutes until just beginning to crisp.

 In the meantime, bring a pot of water to a boil and cook pasta.

 In a separate small saucepan, start the sauce.
-Heat the vegan butter or olive oil over medium heat, add white wine and slowly whisk in cornstarch to avoid lumps.
+Heat the ghee or olive oil over medium heat, add white wine and slowly whisk in arrowroot to avoid lumps.
 Once incorporated, whisk in almond milk and nutritional yeast.
 Continue whisking until the sauce begins to thicken, then turn to low.
 Add garlic salt and pepper to taste.

 Drain pasta, add to sauce to coat.
 Toss in Brussels sprouts, sprinkle with vegan parmesan cheese and season with garlic salt and pepper if desired.